arangodb/docs/3.10/installation-windows.md

 for the server process.
 In the latter case the database directory and the Foxx directory have to be writable by the user.

-### Single- and Multiuser Installation
+### Single- and Multi-User Installation

 There are two main modes for the installer of ArangoDB.
 The installer lets you select:

-- multi user installation (default; admin privileges required) Will install ArangoDB as service.
+- multi-user installation (default; admin privileges required) Will install ArangoDB as service.
-- single user installation
+- single-user installation
   Allow to install ArangoDB as normal user.
   Requires manual starting of the database server.